dufferzafar/win-butler/README.md

 ![Butler](/data/butler.png)

-An Autohotkey script to help you with common windows tasks.
+An Autohotkey script to help you with common windows tasks, a life-saver that I just can't live without.

-That's putting it mildly.

-Actually, this is a life-saver, and I just can't imagine using windows without it.

 ## Table of Contents